ServerlessLLM/ServerlessLLM/README.md

 ## Contributing

-We are actively developing ServerlessLLM and we plan to realize a roadmap soon.
-We also highly welcome contributors to ServerlessLLM and will acknowledge your contributions on the main page.
+ServerlessLLM is actively maintained and developed by those [Contributors](./CONTRIBUTING.md).
+We welcome new contributors and together make ServerlessLLM better and more easier to use.
 Please check [Contributing Guide](./CONTRIBUTING.md) for details.

 ## Citation